PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 ## Internationalization

 I18n is taken care of by `tinymce-rails`.
 This gem includes strings for English and Norwegian.
-To add your own language, create the files `<code>.js` and `<code>_dlg.js` in `vendor/assets/javascripts/tinymce/plugins/uploadimage/langs` in your application.
+To add your own language, create the files `<code>.js` and `<code>_dlg.js` in `vendor/assets/javascripts/tinymce/plugins/uploadimage/langs` in your application, or fork the gem and add your own translations there.

 The available strings are listed below: